The Art of the Snapshot?

 After many decades of being imitated, snapshots have begun to stand on their own two feet.
 Exhibitions and books with one angle or another on snapshots as primary material now appear regularly.
 The current wave of interest began with the San Francisco Museum of Modern Art’s 1998 show “Snapshots: The Photography of Everyday Life, 1888 to the Present”; the Metropolitan Museum in New York followed in 2000 with “Other Pictures: Anonymous Photographs from the Thomas Walther Collection.”
 Most recently, the National Gallery mounted “The Art of the American Snapshot 1888–1978: From the Collection of Robert E. Jackson” in 2007.
 Each show was more ambitious and each catalogue more sumptuous than the last; interest is plainly growing.

 Though all three shows attempt to bring snapshots into the realm of “art,” they disagree profoundly about how to do that.
 SFMOMA’s exhibition makes much of chance echoes of art photography, while allowing an uncertain nostalgic tone.
 The Met’s avoids nostalgia and presents a highly focused personal taste, a self-conscious international “found Modernism.”
-The National Gallery’s show adopts an impersonal custodial stance, giving us a social history of what it considers a popular (and specifically American) art form.
+The National Gallery’s show adopts an impersonal custodial stance, giving us a social history of what it considers a popular (and, it would seem, specifically American) art form.
 The kindest interpretation of all this would be to say that the intellectual basis of the field is still in flux.
 But the parade of incompatible curatorial attitudes and conceptual frameworks might simply mean that there’s no good way to build snapshots up into much of anything after all.
 Certainly the field is poorly defined, and, perhaps for that very reason, still somewhat marginal.
 Is there really no coherent underlying object or phenomenon or enterprise?
 It sometimes seems that way.

 Snapshot shows are struggling with the following question: How can we pay any attention to snapshots as photographs and feel serious about what we’re doing?
 Snapshot collectors, the people who actually find the photos that wind up in galleries and museums, don’t worry about this question at all, but that doesn’t mean it’s trivial.
-The collectors do what they do; the curators and book editors, at the next level, have to make a case for it because they’re the ones putting the results before the public.
+The collectors do what they do; the curators and book editors, at the next level, have to make a case for what goes on one level down because they’re the ones putting the results before the public.
 Defensible or not, there is without a doubt a ground-level climate of feeling about snapshots, one with considerable internal consistency.
 Some people “get” snapshots as a category, and some people don’t.
 The people who get them get them in the same way, and at least to the extent that there’s something to get, a genuine contemporary phenomenon really is driving the above-ground public events.
 Not that all snapshot collectors have the same view of every snapshot—there’s plenty of room for taste.
-Snapshots are highly personal.
+For collectors, snapshots are personal.
 But the second-order events, the books and shows that try to package the pictures in some fashion, have muddied the waters in trying to find a way to present snapshots to the public.
 They disagree among themselves on what the enterprise is all about, and in fact they haven’t found a convincing formulation.

 One way to feel serious about snapshots, implicit in the SFMOMA and Met shows, is to relate them to art photography as it’s usually understood—to the high-art practice that’s been with us since David Octavius Hill.
 It’s not obvious how to do this, although I believe most collectors are assuming there’s a connection.
 The two genres are pretty well defined, and they don’t seem to overlap.
 Despite great technical evolution, snapshots have played essentially the same social role from the first Kodak on, and their defining characteristics haven’t budged.
 A snapshot must be taken by a snapshot camera; snapshots didn’t exist before that first Kodak.
 Constrained by the design of snapshot cameras, snapshot formats are limited in number and small in size.
 Until very lately, when digital photography made home printing easy, snapshots were almost always developed in commercial labs.
 Snapshots are generally anonymous: their authorship doesn’t matter to their authors.
 Art photographs, typically differing in all these respects, would seem to belong in another category entirely.
 So surely we can’t treat snapshots as if they were art photographs, at least not without further qualification.
 Clear enough—and yet it’s still vague.
 Yes, there are differences in how they’re made and who makes them, but is that really important?
 Could it be that snapshots and art photographs are arriving at the same place by different routes?
 If there are essential points of difference, do snapshots have something that art photographs don’t have, or just lack things that art photographs do have?
 If they have something of their own, what is it?
 What exactly is the high-art element that seems to want to creep into snapshot shows?
 Should it be there?
 What can we do with snapshots that’s completely fair to whatever is inherent in them?